dsp-jetpack/JetPack/doc/deployment_guide.md

 **Verify that traffic between two compute nodes bypass the Controller node.**

-1. Create two instance on different compute nodes and networks
+1. Create two instances on different compute nodes and networks
 2. SSH to both instances on the different tabs
 3. Ping first instance from second instance.
 4. SSH to controller node